 The Maryland State Department of Education's (MSDE) Division of Rehabilitation Services (DORS) provides workforce development services to eligible job seekers with disabilities, including job seekers with physical, emotional, intellectual, developmental, sensory and learning disabilities.
 DORS services are delivered by Rehabilitation Counselors.
 DORS Rehabilitation Counselors provide, or arrange for, services that may include career counseling, assistive technology, vocational training and/or job placement assistance.
-DORS services assist job seekers prepare for employment, secure employment, and retain employment.
 DORS services are delivered at American Job Center Largo, the DORS Prince George's County headquarters in Lanham, MD, and their Suitland, MD office, adjacent to the Bridge Center at Adam's House.
 Additionally, DORS is planning to offer services at American Job Center National Harbor.